aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some men dream of fortunes, others dream of cookies.
+> 🥠 There's no angry way to say bubbles.

-Last update: Fri Apr  4 05:09:33 2025
+Last update: Sat Apr  5 05:09:04 2025

 ### Let's play! 🎮